Ming Aralia (Polyscias fruticosa) Care Indoors, Common Problems and Remedies

 Temperature and Humidity

-Ming Aralia requires high humidity to thrive.
+Ming Aralia requires a high humidity of 55-65% to thrive.
 Raise humidity by setting the pot on a wet pebble tray or use a cool mist humidifier.
+Read more on how to raise humidity for indoor plants.

 Regularly clean the leaves by splashing a lot of water from a strong jet to get rid of dust and also reduce pest infestations.